 Book Marketing - Learn from the master of suspense - Dan Brown

 In the months leading up to the launch of Dan Brown's newest novel, Origin, BeeLiked created a series of teaser campaigns for his fans to learn little by little about the upcoming blockbuster novel.
 It started with a low key design contest to design a special limited edition cover for Origin.
-Six finalists were chosen and fans were invited to vote on their favorite.
-Those that voted were rewarded with a suprise - a personalized book signing video where Dan magically welcomes each person by name to his house and writes their name in the book.
+Six finalists were chosen and fans were invited to vote on their favourite.
+Those that voted were rewarded with a surprise - a personalized book signing video where Dan magically welcomes each person by name to his house and writes their name in the book.

 Music Marketing - Radiohead get's cryptic